Kokila0609/kodekoloud_challenges_solution/Day 18: Configure LAMP server.md

       mariadb -u root -p
 ```

-## Task:4 Create a database named kodekloud_db10 and create a database user named kodekloud_pop identified as password TmPcZjtRQx.
+## Task:4 Create a database named kodekloud_db10 and create a database user named kodekloud_rin identified as password BruCStnMT5.
 Further make sure this newly created user is able to perform all operation on the database you created.

 Log in to MariaDB as root (or a privileged user):